praveenscience/AP-GitHub-Praveen/ReadMe.md

 # Praveen's Live Stream at NIT Arunachal Pradesh

-Praveen was discussing so many things.
+Praveen was discussing so many things about the open-source contribution

+It consists of hands of experience on Open source live stream